 I and J. Carson McCullers Childhood Home and Erskine Caldwell Museum, Columbus and Moreland

 K. Jimmy Carter, Plains

 Georgia has brought about authors of some of the most read books of the 19th and 20th centuries.
-After you get an overall idea of the literary landscape in Georgia through the Georgia Literary Map of the Georgia Center for the Book, check our pages for the sites we selected for the Georgia Author Adventures Trail:
+After you get an overall idea of the literary landscape in Georgia through the Georgia Literary Map of the Georgia Center for the Book, check our pages for the Georgia Author Adventures Trail: